 Since 1934, Federal Duck Stamp sales have raised more than $850 million to acquire and protect more than 6 million acres of wetlands habitat on hundreds of national wildlife refuges spread across all 50 states and U.S. territories.
 A current Federal Duck Stamp is also good for free admission to any refuge that charges an entry fee.
-Stamps can be purchased at the Wertheim Refuge visitor center located at 340 Smith Road, Shirley, NY 11967.Click here for new release.
+Stamps can be purchased at the Wertheim Refuge visitor center located at 340 Smith Road, Shirley, NY 11967.Click here for more information

 The black tupelo, or black gum, is a tree of great importance in these woodlands.
 As one of the oldest species of tree in this area, capable of living well over 650 years, each tree can have a large and lengthy impact on its surroundings.

 Page Photo Credits All photos courtesy of USFWS unless otherwise noted.